LibreELEC/actions/notes.md

   - you will need to update this from `no_upload` to `upload` to run the test.
   - you need to update all on the with: blocks in the job: section.
 Don't worry about L15-L16 in env: (not used at the moment)
   - https://github.com/LibreELEC/actions/blob/a760ba7cd44d1d3d73d9b9904450e4e503f47a1e/.github/workflows/nightly-MASTER.yml#L49-L50
-- update the other workflows (not Generic-10.0, A64, H3, H5, H6, AMLGX -- these are done...) to updated template.
+- update the other workflows (not Generic-10.0, A64, H3, H5, H6, AMLGX, addons -- these are done...) to updated template.
 - update nightly-MASTER to include all targets
 - update nightly-LE10 to include all targets
-- create nightly-MASTER-addon.yml
+- change names of files to drop lubreelec?
 - create nightly-LE10-addon.yml
 - create release-LE10.yml
-- Add logic for export CCACHE_DISABLE=1
+- test logic for export CCACHE_DISABLE=1
 - logging - so we can actually get the logs (as ephemeral means that they are deleted)
 - continue-on-error -- addons
 - on cancelled jobs ... how to cleanup?